hasinhayder/hydra/README.md

 }
 ```

-Voila! your user has been created and is now ready to login!
+Voila!
+Your user has been created and is now ready to log in!

 If this user already exists, then you will receive a 409 Response like this